top of page

 Fear thrives in the unknown.
 The more you understand a situation, emotion, or person, the less power fear has over you.

-Time will be dedicated to deeply exploring and gaining insight into your thoughts, emotions, and behavioural patterns.
+Time will be dedicated to deeply exploring and gaining insight into your thoughts, emotions, and behavioural patterns from the past and present.

 2